abyssibil-a11y/research-panel-manager/README.md

 The repo includes sample JSON files with fictional participants, projects, and organisations so you can explore the agent immediately without adding your own data.

 A `sample_participants.csv` template is also included for testing the CSV import feature.

 ---

+## What I learned building this

+**Agent reasoning is powerful but unpredictable**
+The screening tool works beautifully when criteria are clear ("PMs with 5+ years experience").
+It struggles when criteria are vague ("someone innovative").
+The lesson: agents need structured inputs, not open-ended requests.

+**Human-in-the-loop is essential for actions with external impact**
+Drafting an email is safe to automate. *Sending* an email requires human approval.
+This pattern (AI drafts, human approves) is the right model for operational AI.

+**JSON files are the right choice at this scale**
+For 10–100 participants, JSON is simple and readable.
+The moment you need search/filtering/concurrency, migrate to SQLite.
+Know when to graduate to the next tier.

+**Tool use is the core of agent capability**
+The agent doesn't "know" anything about participants.
+It calls tools that read the data, reasons over results, and calls more tools.
+The more reliable your tools, the more reliable your agent.

+---